FRILLZ-VR/VRCRemoteControls/README.md

 # VRCMobileController
 Guide and scripts for creating a portable controller for world lighting / effects at live events.
+This controller is hidden from all players not on a whitelist and thus can be carried around your world freely.
 Examples will use the AudioLinkController prefab object, however this can work with other controllers.

 ### Attaching extra controls to the AudioLinkController object